colingourlay/create-playdate/README.md

 ## Quick Start

-There's nothing to pre-install (except[Node.js](https://nodejs.org/en/)).
+There's nothing to pre-install (except [Node.js](https://nodejs.org/en/)).
 Run this command in your terminal and answer the handful of prompts:

 ```sh
 npm create playdate@latest